camunda/camunda-docs/versioned_docs/version-8.4/self-managed/zeebe-deployment/configuration/configuration.md

 ## Verifying configuration

-To verify the configuration was applied, simply start Zeebe.
-If the configuration could be read, Zeebe will expose it via the monitoring port at the following URL: [http://localhost:9600/actuator/configprops/zeebe](http://localhost:9600/actuator/configprops/zeebe).
+Start Zeebe to verify the configuration was applied.
+If the configuration could be read, Zeebe will expose it via the monitoring port at [http://localhost:9600/actuator/configprops/zeebe](http://localhost:9600/actuator/configprops/zeebe).
 This will show you both the resolved configuration and its inputs.

 :::note